 Security Portal System Online Registration

-Licensed practitioners, physician assistants, and pharmacists must be licensed in the state of Alabama to apply to access the controlled substance database.
+Licensed pharmacists, physician assistants, certified registered nurse practitioners, certified nurse midwives, and practitioners must be licensed in the state of Alabama to apply to access the controlled substance database.
 If you do not hold an Alabama license, visit Related Links to find and apply with the appropriate licensing board.
 To request access to the PDMP controlled substance database, click on the appropriate application below and select the "create an account" link located in the "I want to..." section.

 Law Enforcement Application